Pure South – Fitness Guide

-How fit do you need to be for the Short South trip?
+How fit do you need to be for the Pure South trip?

 Day 1: Overnight Cruise on Milford Sound

 After meeting your guides and fellow travellers in Queenstown, we’ll get straight into it by heading for Milford Sound on arguably the most spectacular road in the country or anywhere – the scenery is mind-blowing.
 This afternoon we’ll enjoy several blissful short walks on our journey, then have a chance to meet the local wildlife of Fiordland National Park while we explore the sound by boat.